 The BDA is an effective advocacy organization because its members truly care about Downtown Bellevue.
 They care about growing the economy, developing for the future, enhancing livability, supporting transportation solutions, attracting talent and making it a premier destination to work, live and enjoy.

 The committee members bring their professional insight into discussions, creating a spectrum of ideas and solutions for addressing challenges.
 Through a process of deliberation, committees can gather consensus on position recommendations that are presented to the BDA Board of Directors.
 If approved by the Board, the BDA then serves as a conduit for the committee recommendations, advocating fully on behalf of its membership.

 If you’re interested in joining a committee or want to learn more, please contact Matt Jack, BDA Policy Manager.

 Land Use & Livability Committee - Tracks land use code updates, development projects, and other key issues related to the Downtown Livability Initiative.

-Transportation Committee - Tracks transportation improvement projects, mobility solutions, and other key issues Downtown Livability Initiative.
+Transportation Committee - Tracks transportation improvement projects, mobility solutions, and other key issues related to the Downtown Livability Initiative.